kdinluks/ingest-ts-ws/README.md

 # ingest-ts-ws
-### Python script to ingest data from a csv file into Predix time-series service in Predix Cloud.
+### Python script to ingest data from a csv file, or a collection of files, into Predix time-series service in Predix Cloud.

             The csv file must have the following columns:
               - Equipment name